Skip to content

 • Exclude infected persons and asymptomatic carriers from handling food and from providing care to children, elderly and immunocompromised people

-1. Maintain good food hygiene
+2. Maintain good food hygiene

-Adopt the 5 Keys to Food Safety in handling food, i.e. Choose (Choose safe raw materials); Clean (Keep hands and utensils clean); Separate (Separate raw and cooked food); Cook (Cook thoroughly); and Safe Temperature (Keep food at safe temperature) to prevent foodborne diseases.
+Adopt the 5 Keys to Food Safety in handling food, i.e. Choose (Choose safe raw materials); Clean (keep hands and utensils Clean); Separate (Separate raw and cooked food); Cook (Cook thoroughly); and Safe Temperature (keep food at Safe Temperature) to prevent foodborne diseases.

-Careful procedures of cooking and preparing food
+Be careful with procedures of cooking and preparing food

 • Drink only boiled water from the mains or bottled drinks from reliable sources

 • Scrub and rinse shellfish in clean water.
 Remove the viscera before cooking, if applicable.
-Heating to an internal temperature of 90°C for 90 seconds is required for cooking of molluscan shellfish.
+Heating to an internal temperature of 90°C for 90 seconds is necessary for cooking of molluscan shellfish.
 If possible, remove the shells before cooking as they impede heat penetration.
 Otherwise, boil at 100°C until their shells open; boil for additional three to five minutes afterwards.
 Discard any shellfish that do not open during cooking

-• Cook food thoroughly
+• Cook all food thoroughly before consumption, particularly seafood and shellfish

 • Keep the kitchen, cooking and eating utensils clean

-• Use separate utensils (e.g. knife and chopping board) to handle raw food and cooked food or ready-to-eat food
+• Use separate utensils (e.g. knife and chopping board) to handle raw food and cooked or ready-to-eat food

 Hygienic food storage environment